Morning-Train/wp-enqueue/README.md

     ->register();
 ```

-Then later you can enqueue it like this:
+Then later you can enqueue your asset this way:

 ```php
 // Enqueue a script called 'my-script' which has already been registered